Édouard Ngirente: Political appointment

 Ngirente was appointed as the successor to Anastase Murekezi on 30 August 2017.
 He became the 11th Prime Minister of Rwanda and the 6th since the 1994 Genocide perpetrated against the Tutsi.
 He was among several non politicians sworn in by Paul Kagame after the 2017 Rwandan Presidential Election.

 Policies

 Ngirente has overseen policy changes which aim to invigorate Rwanda's economy through expanded research grants, transportation infrastructure and education among other departments.
 Campaigns to encourage Rwandans to pay their taxes and preserve the environment have also been started with the intention of creating a more sustainable future both economically and environmentally.
 As part of his duties as a representative of Rwanda, Ngirente has traveled the globe campaigning for increased foreign investment in the nation.
 Ngirente has also traveled across Africa advocating for family planning efforts across the continent.

 Personal life

-Ngirente is married and is the father of two children (Audrey and Pascale Ngirente).
+Ngirente is married and is the father of two children.